secondo-database/secondo/Algebras/Mail/readme.txt

-In the sasl_passwd.db you have to edit (default port 25):
+In the sasl_passwd you have to edit (default port 25):

 [smtp.isp.example]:25  username:password